tencentyun/intlcloud-documents/yehe_doc/移动服务/移动推送 TPNS/SDK 文档/Android 接入指南/厂商通道抵达回执获取指南_intl_en.md

 	 </tr>
  </tbody></table>

-   >!
-For the Guangzhou service access point, both receipt addresses must be entered.
+> ?For the Guangzhou service access point, both receipt addresses must be entered.
-   >

 4. After entering the receipt address, click **Add** on the right.
 If the newly created receipt is correctly displayed in **Receipt List**, the configuration is successful.